Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 Here’s What Your Spending Will Probably Look Like in Retirement

-According to data from the Employee Benefit Research Institute, here’s a breakdown of the biggest average annual expenses among older households for 2017 — the most recent year for which data is available:
+According to data from the Employee Benefit Research Institute, here’s a breakdown of the biggest average annual expenses among older households from a study it conducted in 2017.

 |Spending Category||Age 50 - 64||Age 65 - 74||Age 75 and Older|